What is the Christian view of stem cell research?

 Adult: There are several different stem cells that can be harvested from an adult.
 One is hemopoietic stem cells, which are taken from bone marrow and can become other types of blood cells.
 Another kind taken from marrow, stromal stem cells, can become bone, cartilage, fat, and connective tissues.
 The brain, liver, skin, heart, and other organs also have stem cells that can be useful for research.
 There is now a procedure called induced pluripotent stem cells.
 It is a new technique that reprograms a stem cell that is already affiliated with a body part and reverts it into a blank stem cell which is functionally identical to those taken from embryos.

 Therapeutic Cloning: It is possible to create an embryonic stem cell that does not come from a fertilized egg.
 An unfertilized egg is harvested and the nucleus containing the DNA is removed.
 The nucleus from a skin cell of an adult is harvested from its cell and inserted into the egg.
-Functionally, the egg is now fertilized, and can divide and develop stem cells just like an egg from an in vitro procedure.
+Functionally, the egg is now fertilized and can divide and develop stem cells just like an egg from an in vitro procedure.

 Stem cell research is a sticky subject because of the ambiguity on both sides.
 Here are some issues for Christians to consider:

-The problem is well known.
+The problem is well-known.
 If life begins at conception, intentionally destroying an embryo is the murder of a person.
 But the argument is deeper than that.
 One embryo can be the source of many, many stem cell strains; researchers do not need a new embryo for every phase of their work.
 Stem cells are taken from embryos that were not used in the in vitro fertilization process.
 Usually, these embryos are stored indefinitely or destroyed; very few are "adopted" by being implanted into another woman.
 In practice, eventually these embryos would die anyway.

 To create an embryo for the purpose of scientific research is against the Convention on Human Rights and Biomedicine; state and national laws vary.
 There is no difference between an embryo created by nucleus transplant and one created by fertilization.
 Both have the potential to grow into an adult.
 For more, see our article on cloning.

 Despite the promises, there are very few actual therapies that have come from stem cell research.
+Those which have shown the most use are from adult stem cell sources.

 Many researchers have given the impression that stem cell research is a panacea that will solve all of the world's medical ills.
 As of this writing, trials are on-going to test embryonic stem cell therapies for macular dystrophy and macular degeneration.
 Other conditions researchers claim will be cured include: cancer, blindness, paralysis, autoimmune diseases like Multiple Sclerosis and Lupus, organ failure, Crohn's disease, and Amyotrophic Lateral Sclerosis.
 But as of this writing, the only therapy that has actually come from stem cell research is for blood cancers and other blood disorders—and the stem cells used are taken from adults or umbilical cords.